 The teaching of writing is always done through our cross-curricular planning to help the children to have the knowledge and understanding about the content of their pieces.
-Teachers help to build up the process, exposing children to examples, reading texts and showing examples of “What a good one looks like” to encourage independence and the skills required to meet the criteria of each stage of the Primary Curriculum that we deliver.
+Teachers help to build up the process, exposing children to examples, reading texts and showing examples of “What a good one looks like” to encourage independence and demonstrate the skills required to meet the criteria of each stage of the Primary Curriculum that we deliver.

 Working alongside our writing process is also a consistent approach to spelling and handwriting which has been implemented to ensure that our children receive a balanced approach to developing expectations of the spelling and handwriting criteria of every stage of the journey.
 Writing about an event or real life experience, a theme taken from the wider curriculum or familiar book is always a great way to engage our children and encourage them to become independent writers equipped with the skills to enjoy writing.
 We share and celebrate their successes after every opportunity.